Mungyeong: Transportation

 The automobile is the preferred means of transportation for most Mungyeong residents.
 Auto ownership is quite high, with a total of 21,687 cars owned, according to local statistics.
 However, because of the city's low population density, traffic congestion is rare.
 National highways connect Jeomchon with Sangju, Chungju and Yeongju.

 Before the end of 2004, the portion of the Jungbu Naeryuk Expressway running through Mungyeong was completed.
 Interchanges with the expressway are located at Jeomchon and Mungyeong-eup.
 This has led to significant changes in local transit patterns and the local economy.

 The city's public transit needs are primarily served by buses: city buses which operate locally and to neighboring Sangju and Yecheon, and intercity buses which carry passengers to more distant destinations.
 Bus terminals are located in Mungyeong-eup and Jeomchon.
-Because of low passenger traffic, most intercity buses which pass through Mungyeong City also stop in Sangju.
+Because of low passenger traffic, most intercity buses which pass through Mungyeong also stop in Sangju.

 Mungyeong is also served by passenger rail, through the Gyeongbuk Line, which runs from Yeongju to Gimcheon (where it joins the Gyeongbu Line, and stops at Jeomchon Station.
 In the past, the Mungyeong Line and Gaeun Line, spurs which run from Jeomchon Station to Mungyeong-eup and Gaeun-eup, also carried passenger traffic.
 However, this was discontinued by the Korean National Railroad in 1995, as part of a general restructuring.
 The Gyeongbuk Line carries three to five passenger trains a day in each direction, in addition to significant freight traffic.

 No airports are located within Mungyeong, but a small airport with passenger service operates in neighboring Yecheon.